Nutrinza Limited Terms of Trade

 If an Enforcement Event occurs:

-(a) the Seller reserves the right, and the Buyer hereby irrevocably provides consent to the Seller, to enter (whether forcibly or otherwise), by its employees or authorised agents, onto the Buyer’s premises, or onto any premises where Goods owned by the Seller are reasonably thought to be stored and repossess and subsequently resell such Goods;
+a) the Seller reserves the right, and the Buyer hereby irrevocably provides consent to the Seller, to enter (whether forcibly or otherwise), by its employees or authorised agents, onto the Buyer’s premises, or onto any premises where Goods owned by the Seller are reasonably thought to be stored and repossess and subsequently resell such Goods;

-(b) the Seller may appoint any person to be a receiver of all or any of the Goods.
+b) the Seller may appoint any person to be a receiver of all or any of the Goods.
 In addition to, and without limiting or affecting any other powers and authorities conferred on a receiver (whether under the Receiverships Act 1993 or at law or otherwise), a receiver has the power to do all things in relation to the Goods as if the receiver has absolute ownership of the Goods; and

-(c) the rights and remedies of the Seller under clauses 6.2 and 6.3 are cumulative and are in addition to any rights, powers or remedies provided by law.
+c) the rights and remedies of the Seller under clauses 6.2 and 6.3 are cumulative and are in addition to any rights, powers or remedies provided by law.

 6.4 Seller’s cancellation

-In addition to all other rights of the Seller provided for in these conditions or otherwise, the Seller will be entitled to cancel the Sale Contract by notice to the Buyer if the Seller is refused any requisite import permit in respect of the Goods.
-If the Seller cancels the Sale Contract under this clause 6.4 the Buyer has no further rights against the Seller other than those rights accruing in the period prior to any such cancellation.
+In addition to all other rights of the Seller provided for in these conditions or otherwise, the Seller will be entitled to cancel the Sales Contract by notice to the Buyer if the Seller is refused any requisite import permit in respect of the Goods.
+If the Seller cancels the Sales Contract under this clause 6.4 the Buyer has no further rights against the Seller other than those rights accruing in the period prior to any such cancellation.
 For the avoidance of doubt, the Seller will have no obligation to deliver any Goods to the Buyer after any such cancellation occurs.

 7. Privacy

-Our Privacy Policy is available at https://www.nutrinza.com/intelact-group-privacy-policy/ and sets out how we collect, store, use and disclose your personal information.
+Our Privacy Policy is available at https://www.nutrinza.com/privacy-policy/ and sets out how we collect, store, use and disclose your personal information.
 Our Privacy Policy is subject to change at our discretion.
 By placing an order for Goods or otherwise providing your personal information, you consent to our collection, storage, use and disclosure of your personal information in accordance with our Privacy Policy.

 8. Product Substitution